dairycultist/Pixel-Girls/README.md

 - custom sounds
 - girls with bellies?!
 - badass girls that spawn via Nether Lucky Block
+- Custom LivingEntityRenderer
   - Senko having 3D ears and a big bushy tail
   - Koishi having a wide brim on her hat

 ### Thanks to
 - [the stationapi guide which was made by Dany](https://stationapi.wiki/)